julien-lafont/protoless/README.md

 `Schema-free` doesn't imply any loss of consistency.
 If you have one, you can still validate it at compile-time with yours models (*not implemented yet*).

-protoless is heavily inspired by awesome work made on [Circe](http://circe.io) by Travis Brown, so that their public APIs share a lot in their design.
+protoless is heavily inspired by awesome work made on [Circe](http://circe.io) by Travis Brown, so the design of their public APIs has a lot in common.

 ## QuickStart